 Henry and Isaac had a strong sense of purpose and inherent passion – and pursued a higher calling to revolutionize the world through technology.

 Thus, they began their entrepreneurial venture.
 Aimed to transform data storage by making it intelligent and superior.
 They were ready to set the wheels in motion.
 But, to their surprise, the wheels became mired in muck.
-It was the onset of millennium 2000, and the world entered the early Y2K recession.
+It was the onset of the millennium 2000, and the world entered the early Y2K recession.

 The goal was set.
-Build a business plan, establish a core team of passionate engineers, and then raise funds, to give directional strength to the company.
-The journey started with several rounds of meetings with Venture Capitalists, but results were hard to come by for first time entrepreneurs.
+Build a business plan, establish a core team of passionate engineers, and then raise funds to give directional strength to the company.
+The journey started with several rounds of meetings with Venture Capitalists, but results were hard to come by for first-time entrepreneurs.